-The second option will allow you to be able to hide the drives and/or restrict access to drives to non administrators users, to achieve this you will need to follow the instructions of this FAQ first : http://tsplus.net/support/scp/faq.php?id=19
+The second option will allow you to be able to hide the drives and/or restrict access to drives :

 Once you have opened the Group Policy editor using the FAQ above, locate and open the following GPO :

-User Configuration\Administrative Templates\Windows Components\Windows Explorer\Hide these specified drives in My Computer
+User Configuration\Administrative Templates\Windows Components\File Explorer\Hide these specified drives in My Computer

-By enabling this GPO, you will be able to select which drive will be hidden to your users.
+By enabling the "Prevent access to drives from My Computer" GPO, you will be able to select which drive will be hidden or forbid access to your users.
 Hiding drives will still make them available for applications to be used.
 They also will still be accessible by opening a Windows Explorer and typing the address of desired folder.

 If hiding drives is not enough you can also choose to prevent access to selected drives.
 Be aware that enabling the GPO below can lead to applications not to work properly because of access restrictions that might lead to this kind of error :